Honour School of Classics and English

 (c) The Reception of Classical Literature in Poetry in English since 1900

 This paper will be examined by an extended essay of 5,000-6,000 words.
-Essay topics set by the examiners will be released on Monday of Week 6 of the Hilary Term preceding the final examination and essays should be submitted by Monday of Week 10 of the same term (12 noon) to the Examination Schools, High Street.
+Essay topics set by the examiners will be released on Monday of Week 6 of the Hilary Term preceding the final examination and essays should be uploaded to the University approved online assessment platform by Monday of Week 10 of the same term (12 noon).
 Candidates will be required to use at least three authors in their essays, at least one of whom must be a classical author.
 This subject may NOT be combined with subjects 503, 504, or 507.
 Candidates must avoid repetition in this paper of material used in Paper 2(d).

 1. All candidates for the Honour School of Classics and English must offer a dissertation.